 Early FASTPASS entry: Guests staying at a Disneyland Resort Hotel (Disneyland Hotel, Disney’s Paradise Pier Hotel and Disney’s Grand Californian Hotel & Spa ) are now able to enter Disney California Adventure through the private entrance located at Disney’s Grand Californian Hotel & Spa 30 minutes earlier than the park's listed opening time.
 This will allow resort guests to get in line for Disney’s Fastpass tickets to that evening's performances of World of Color.

-Dining packages are available at Carthay Circle Restaurant and Wine Country Trattoria.
+Dining packages are available at Carthay Circle Restaurant and Wine Country Trattoria (or seasonally at Ariel's Grotto).
 Space is limited and they must be reserved by calling 714-781-DINE.

 Get your Glow with the Show ears and become part of World of Color.
 These special Mickey Mouse ears interact with the show and light up in various colors to the music.
 The ears also interact with Mad T Party and Disneyland Park's Fantasmic!

 Goofy dons his tuxedo and "conducts" the fountains in Paradise Bay for several daytime mini-concerts.

 DJ spins his favorite tunes and the Carhops from Flo's V-8 Cafe can't help but dance along.
 You're invited to join in the fun in this party on wheels!

 Characters from the new Disney-Pixar film "Inside Out" make a pre-parade appearance each day before the Pixar Play Parade.

 Join ‘Pixar’ Characters from Finding Nemo, The Incredibles, Monster's Inc, Cars, Toy Story and A Bug's Life in this fun parade.